Jessica Mitford: Legacy and influence

-John Pilger, who had interviewed Mitford in 1983 for his series Outsiders, said she "combined a finely honed social conscience and a wonderful gallows humour.
+John Pilger, who had interviewed Mitford in 1983 for his series Outsiders, said she "combined a finely honed social conscience and a wonderful gallows humor.
 She inverted stereotypes.
 I liked her enormously".

 The author Christopher Hitchens expressed his admiration for Jessica Mitford and praised Hons and Rebels.

 J. K. Rowling, author of the Harry Potter series, stated in 2002:

 Rowling reviewed Mitford's book of letters, Decca, in The Sunday Telegraph in 2006.

-In 2010, Leslie Brody’s biography of Mitford, Irrepressible, The Life and Times of Jessica Mitford was published by Counterpoint Press.
+In 2010, Leslie Brody's biography of Mitford, Irrepressible, The Life and Times of Jessica Mitford was published by Counterpoint Press.

-In 2013, the singer David Bowie named The American Way of Death as one of his favourite books.
+In 2013, the singer David Bowie named The American Way of Death as one of his favorite books.